waqarpro/WordPress-IP-Geo-Block/ip-geo-block/README.txt

   [IP2Location](http://www.ip2location.com/ "IP Address Geolocation to Identify Website Visitor's Geographical Location") LITE databases can be incorporated with this plugin.
 Those will be downloaded and updated (once a month) automatically.

-* **Cache mechanism:**
-  A cache mechanism for the fetched IP addresses and country code has been equipped to reduce load on the server against the burst accesses with a short period of time.

 * **Customizing response:**
   HTTP response code can be selectable as `403 Forbidden` to deny access pages,